10 Colossal Facts About the Gas Giant Juggernaut Planet Jupiter

 Unlike Earth, Jupiter had held onto its original composition.
 This is because Jupiter’s gravity is large enough to hold onto light gases like hydrogen and helium.
 This way, we can get a sneak peak of our early solar system.

-9 The biggest tug-of-war in the solar system
+9. It competes with the sun in the biggest tug-of-war in the solar system

 When you have two large bodies like Jupiter and the sun in the solar system, you have two large opposing forces of gravity pulling on each other.